IwanMatisse/CSharpClient/ReadMe.md

 ﻿# CSharpClient
 ---

-It is a sample of implemantation of C# client for SimpleCGate.
+It is a sample of implementation of C# client for SimpleCGate.

 ## Functionality: